ba55man/asp.netcrud/README.md

 # asp.netcrud
 hello,
-attatched are the source files for the Assignment. please let me know the format in which you'd like the db configs.
+Attatched are the source files for the Assignment.
+I've also sent the Sql Scripts for CRUD operations. please let me know if you need anything else. kind regards.